Top 5 Tax Tips For Business And eCom Owners Making More Than 500K A Year

 - Occasional tickets to sporting or music events

-Note that the IRS considers gift cards (even small ones) taxable as income.
-If you want to avoid additional tax burdens, giving a small birthday gift like a fruit basket may offer tax savings.
+The IRS considers gift cards (even small ones) taxable as income.
+To avoid additional tax burdens, giving a small birthday gift like a fruit basket may offer tax savings.

 Sales Tax Threshold

-IN tax tip #4, make sure you pay attention to your sales tax threshold and where you might cross the threshold.
-As you cross the 500K Mark, you are getting to the point where you are more likely to need to establish sales tax permits everywhere you go.
+IN tax tip #4, pay attention to your sales tax threshold and where you might cross the threshold.
+As you travel the 500K Mark, you are getting to the point where you will likely need to establish sales tax permits everywhere you go.

-You should definitely start with your state of residence or where your business is and then the next one you check will be anywhere you have a physical nexus.
+You should start with your state of residence or where your business is, and then the next one you check will be anywhere you have a physical nexus.

-Nexus is defined as a connection or affiliation to an area that triggers sales tax.
+Nexus is a connection or affiliation to an area that triggers sales tax.
 That’s all.
-There are two main ways that you can trigger nexus.
-One is a physical presence and the other is an economic condition.
-Here are some common activities that will trigger physical Nexus
+There are two main ways that you can start Nexus.
+One is a physical presence, and the other is an economic condition.
+Here are some everyday activities that will trigger physical Nexus

 - Office, store or other location in a state